 Step -3: Now type and enter the following command:

 Step No 4:- After booting up the Nexus device into the bootloader menu, type this command:

 fastboot oem unlock

-Step No 5: – Press the Volume Up key to wiping the device and then Power button to confirm.
+Step No 5:- Press the Volume Up key to wipe the device and then Power button to confirm.

 Step No 6: Perform wipe all cache and factory reset on the Nexus device by following these instructions: